dankelley/oce-issues/README.md

 * The R file(s) should be named as e.g.  ``oce123.R`` for issue number 123.
 If
   there is more than one R file, the names should be e.g.  ``oce123A.R``, ``oce123B.R``, etc.  Please use multiple R files instead of testing many things at once.
+Any graphics files created should be named in a way that corresponds with the name of the ``*.R`` file, for ease of interpretation.

 * The ``README.md`` file should state briefly what the files are supposed to test (and especially that states what's wrong in the results).